Install eZ Platform¶

 You can also use Composer to instantly create a project in the current folder with all the dependencies:

-composer create-project --keep-vcs ezsystems/ezplatform .
+composer create-project --no-dev --keep-vcs ezsystems/ezplatform .

 You can set different version constraints: